On The Watch “It’s All About Isaac Cruz vs Lamont Roach Jr.”

 Both combatants had their moments when exchanging blows where “Tank” showed some levels but was not convincing enough in my eyes.
 Lamont took in some heavy shots but the kid showed heart and grit and remained fixated at continuing with the “game plan” at hand.

-A controversial incident occurred in the seventh round where Gervonta deliberately took a knee due to supposedly having a substance from his hair dripping into his eye which confused the referee Steve Willis, who had started a standing 8 count but changed his mind and allowed Davis to be illegally tended to by his cornerman.
+A controversial incident occurred in the ninth round where Gervonta deliberately took a knee due to supposedly having a substance from his hair dripping into his eye which confused the referee Steve Willis, who had started a standing 8 count but changed his mind and allowed Davis to be illegally tended to by his cornerman.
 In all reality, this should had been called a 10-8 round for Lamont.

 That being said, it was clear that Lamont had asserted himself pretty well and definitely became a threat inside that squared circle where Gervonta had tried to step his game up at times to regain the lead but was met with a tougher combatant than expected.
 Lamont fought with controlled aggression making the bout that much more entertaining than expected.